UCI Medical Center named an age-friendly health system

 The 4Ms also increase patient satisfaction and lead to better health outcomes, resulting in lower costs for patients and increased cost-effectiveness for hospitals and healthcare practices, according to IHI.

-If you could change one aspect of your healthcare, what would it be?
+At the UCI Health SeniorHealth Center, patients are always asked, if you could change one aspect of your healthcare, what would it be?

 With this information, the patient and provider can develop a plan for managing the patient’s arthritis so that she can walk her dog for 10 minutes a day.
 It may also mean reviewing medications to ensure that they are age-friendly and don’t interfere with the patient’s mobility or cause cognitive impairment.

-Commitment to senior care
+Committed to senior care

 These values are part of the DNA of the UCI Health SeniorHealth Center, which offers a wide range of services to meet the needs of aging adults and their families, including: